From My View to Yours: Learning Egocentric Cues from Exocentric Video using Privileged Egocentric Supervision: Acknowledgments

 \section{Acknowledgments}

-This work is supported in part by the National Science Foundation (IIS-2245652) and NSF's NAIRR Pilot initiative (NAIRR240338), which provided credits for access to GPT-3.5 Turbo.
-This work was also supported by funds provided by The University of North Carolina at Charlotte.
-We would also like to thank Michael S. Ryoo at Stony Brook University for our valuable discussions. {
+This work was supported in part by the National Science Foundation (IIS-2245652) and the University of North Carolina at Charlotte.
+Computational resources were provided by the NSF National AI Research Resource Pilot (NAIRR-240338) and the NCShare initiative.
+We would like to thank Michael Ryoo and Razvan Bunescu for their valuable insights and discussions. {

 }

 \maketitlesupplementary